 Estimation and inference would be straightforward, as one could use the analogy principle or a two-way fixed effects regression with triple interactions---see \citet{Olden2022} for details.

-\citet{Ortiz-Villavicencio_SantAnna_2025_DDD} show that DDD estimands cannot be written as the difference of two DiD estimands when covariates are important for identification (i.e., when parallel trends is only plausible after accounting for covariate-specific trends), or when treatment adoption is staggered over time and one wants to use not-yet-treated units as a comparison group (as is commonly done in DiD setups).
-They show how ignoring these considerations, and proceeding as if DDD was indeed just a difference of two DiDs, can lead to severely biased estimates for the $ATT(g,t)$'s. \citet{Ortiz-Villavicencio_SantAnna_2025_DDD} also shows how one can avoid these issues by adopting a forward-engineering approach to the DDD problem.
+\citet{Ortiz-Villavicencio_SantAnna_2025_DDD} show that DDD estimands cannot be written as the difference of two DiD estimands when covariates are important for identification, or when treatment adoption is staggered over time and one wants to use not-yet-treated units as a comparison group (as is commonly done in DiD setups).
+They show how ignoring these considerations and proceeding as if DDD were indeed just a difference of two DiDs can lead to severely biased estimates for the $ATT(g,t)$'s. \citet{Ortiz-Villavicencio_SantAnna_2025_DDD} also show how one can avoid these issues by adopting a forward-engineering approach to the DDD problem.
 They propose regression-adjusted, inverse probability weighting, and doubly robust estimators for DDD setups that can reliably recover $ATT(g,t)$ and their associated summary parameters under mild assumptions.
 The paper discusses using multiple comparison groups to generate more precise estimates than simply using a single comparison group.
-Related, \citet{Strezhnev_DDD_2023} discusses several limitations of common two-way fixed effects regression specifications commonly used for DDD analysis.
+Relatedly, \citet{Strezhnev_DDD_2023} discusses several limitations of common two-way fixed effects regression specifications commonly used for DDD analysis.

-Sometimes researchers use the term triple differences to mean different things, and often use different identification assumptions to estimate these different quantities.
-See, e.g., \citet{Caron2025} for a discussion on using a triple difference strategy to estimate treatment effect heterogeneity.
+Sometimes researchers use the term ``triple differences'' to mean different things and often use different identification assumptions to estimate these different quantities. \citet{Caron2025} discusses using a triple difference strategy to estimate treatment effect heterogeneity.
 We recommend that practitioners be transparent about target parameters, research designs, and identification assumptions to allow the research community to understand the goals and the differences between DDD procedures.